 Engine weight is not an issue with ConcordLiftTM.
 Since prop wash over the top of the wing increases lift, many small propellers might be an advantage.
 On takeoff and landing, with the auxiliary wings set for maximum lift, the vector for drag will move higher.
 It is necessary to mount some engines high on the fins so the thrust vector matches the drag vector.
-It is effective to use cables to connect the front fins to the rear fins to connect the thrust from the front engines to the drag from the back wing.
+Cables connect the front fins to the rear fins to connect the thrust from the front engines to the drag from the back wing.
 The drag from cables is minimal.

 Flights may last several days, over 9000 miles.
 Heavy, fuel efficient engines, could make for less total weight.
 New power sources are in constant development.
-Constant speed diesels with contra-rotating propellers might be desirable.
-The highest efficiency may be railroad diesel electric sets to power electric motors for the propellers or motor fanjets.
+The highest efficiency may be railroad diesel electric sets to power electric motors.
 The wing surfaces could also be covered with photocells to supplement the power.